Biofilms & Why You Need A Biofilm Disruptor

-Microb-Clear® is a powerful blend of herbal extracts and fatty acids.
+Microb-Clear® is a powerful biofilm disruptor that contains a blend of herbal extracts and fatty acids.
 I designed this blend around botanical substances that are known biofilm disruptors.
 I recommended these to support optimal digestive tract health.
 I’ll circle back to how biofilm disruptors work after I’ve explained what exactly a biofilm is and how it can damage your health.

 What Is a Biofilm?

 - Microorganisms that adhere, or stick, to one another or a surface.